tbereau/auto_martini/README.md

 *Author:* Tristan Bereau (Max Planck Institute for Polymer Research, Mainz, Germany)
 *Created:* 2014
 ***
-Automatized MARTINI mapping and parametrization of small organic molecules.
+Automated MARTINI mapping and parametrization of small organic molecules.

 ##Installation
 `auto-martini` is a python script that requires a number of dependencies: